UlrikDaae/Ulrik-Daae/README.md

 **Courses I'm taking:** I'm  taking the SQL Basics for Data Science course by UC Davis  and the Data Analysis with R Specialization by Duke University.

 ### 📑 My Certifications
-Google Data Analytics Certificate – bit.ly/Ulriks-Data-Analyst-Course
+Google Data Analytics Certificate, [click here](bit.ly/Ulriks-Data-Analyst-Course)

 ### ✋ Get in touch with me
 If you want to get in touch, then message me on LinkedIn.